smilingrumia/pixiv-extraction/README.md

 	- Detail of lossless
 	- Play ugoira on smartphone?
 	- Art filename
-	- Clipboard-mode URL pickup + yt-dlp
+	- Clipboard pickup + yt-dlp
 	- How to make lossless ugoira(for developer)
 - [Change log](#change-Log)
 ----------------------------